KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/class_exercises/part_4_configure_your_generator.md

   Yeoman will be installing a bunch of files and can take a few minutes.
 It can even seem like nothing is going on in your CLI at times [but trust me, it is].
 This is a great time to get another drink & socialize with your neighbors!

-  If you happen to close or cancel the CLI window during this time, no fear!
-Make sure _mytodo_ is the current working directory [hint: `pwd`] in your CLI, and type: `npm install` and the process will kick-off and finish installing.
+  _If_ you happen to close the CLI window or cancel the install process during this time, don't panic!
+Make sure _mytodo_ is the current working directory [hint: `pwd`] in your CLI and type: `npm install`.
+The process will kick-off and finish installing.

-  Note: Cloud9 users, this process can easily take 15 minutes.
+  _Note: Cloud9 users, this process can easily take 15 minutes._

   {% endhint %}